JustinMorgan/universal-boilerplate/README.md

-# universal-boilerplate
+# Universal Boilerplate
-Some basic necessities for any project, including my favorite .gitconfig and a collection of .gitignore files for various platforms.
+Some basic necessities for any project, including my preferred .gitconfig and a collection of .gitignore files for various platforms.

-## Setup
+## Quick setup

-1. Copy `./gitconfig/Default.gitconfig` into your home folder (`~` on Unix, `%homepath%` on Windows) and rename it `.gitconfig`.
-2. Find the appropriate file for your development platform in the `./gitignore/` folder.
-Copy it into the project's root (or your home folder if you want it to be global) and rename it `.gitignore`.
+1. Find the `.gitconfig` file in the root of this project.
+If you're on Linux/UNIX, you'll have to show hidden files to find it.
+2. Find the appropriate `.gitignore` file for your platform and/or IDE.
+The one for Node.js (with Cloud9 IDE) is already in the project root.
+If that's not what you need, look in the `gitignore/` and `gitignore/global/` folders for many others.
+Replace the default `.gitignore` with the one for your environment.
+3. Copy `.gitconfig` and `.gitignore` into the root of your development project.
+Alternatively, copy them into your home folder to affect your global Git settings.

+## Even quicker setup (Node.js only)

+Simply clone this repo, delete the `.git/` folder and everything but `.gitconfig` and `.gitignore`, and use it as the root of your new development project.

 ## Usage